pweingardt/KSPMissionController/missions.md

 6. CrashGoal to define an impact
 7. DockingGoal to define a docking maneuver
 8. SubMissionGoal to combine multiple goals into one goal.
+9. UnDockingGoal to undock from a vessel..
+For start Missions..
+Or other ideas (Read Important Info Below)
+10. RepairGoal Places a part on vessel..
+That can be used to set RepairGoal
+11. LaunchGoal launch from Runway or any Planet Body

 ### Common mission goal fields (available in *all* mission goals)